-Use this product alone or as a tank mixture with Sinbar.
+Use this product alone or apply as a tank mixture with Sinbar.
 Make a single band or broadcast application as a directed spray using a minimum of 30 gallons of water per acre.
 Apply in the Spring before weeds emerge or during the early seedling stage of growth.

-Pounds of This Product Per Acre
+Rate Per Acre

-Soil Texture This Product This Product
+Soil Texture This Product Alone This Product + Sinbar

-Alone + Sinbar

-Sandy loam 2 OR 1.5 + 1.5
+Sandy loam 1.6 qts.
+OR 1.2 qts. + 1.5 lbs.

-Loam, Silt Ioam, Silt 3 1.75 + 1.75
+Loam, Silt loam, Silt 2.4 qts.
+1.2 qts. + 1.75 lbs.

-Clay loam, Clay 4 2 + 2
+Clay loam, Clay 3.2 qts.
+1.4 qts. + 2 lbs.

-Use only on trees established in the grove for at least 3 years and

-on soil with at least 0.5% organic matter.

-Use on trees established in the grove for at least 1 year and on soil with at least 1% organic matter.
+- \ Use only on trees established in the grove for at least 3 years and on soil with at least 0.5% organic matter. - \\ Use on trees established in the grove for at least 1 year and on soil with at least 1% organic matter.

-Note: Do not use on eroded areas where subsoil or roots are exposed, nor on trees that are diseased or lacking in vigor or on trees planted in irrigation furrows, as injury to the trees may result.
+Do not use on eroded areas where subsoil or roots are exposed, nor on trees that are diseased or lacking in vigor or on trees planted in irrigation furrows as injury to the trees may result.